apache/lucene-solr/solr/contrib/ltr/README.md

    This script deploys your features from `config.json` "featuresFile" to Solr.
 Then it takes the relevance judged query document pairs of "userQueriesFile" and merges it with the features extracted from Solr into a training file.
-That file is used to train a rankSVM model, which is then deployed to Solr for you to rerank results.
+That file is used to train a linear model, which is then deployed to Solr for you to rerank results.

 4. Search and rerank the results using the trained model